commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

 ### Spellcaster-style functional components

-[Spellcaster](https://github.com/gordonbrander/spellcaster) that uses signals to create functional components where the component definition is a factory function that is run once, and it returns a UI tree that is reactive.
+[Spellcaster](https://github.com/gordonbrander/spellcaster) uses FRP signals to define vanilla functional components, where the component definition is a factory function that is run once, and returns a UI tree that is reactive.

-Spellcaster also has a minimalist attitude, asking “how vanilla can we get and still get a React functional component-like Dx”?
-It uses [hyperscript-style functions](https://github.com/hyperhype/hyperscript), rather than JSX, to describe UI.
-In Spellcaster these functions return DOM elements, but we could easily build equivalent hyperscript functions that return some intermediate representation.
+Spellcaster has a minimalist attitude, asking “how vanilla can we get and still get a React functional component-like Dx”?
+To that end, it uses [hyperscript-style functions](https://github.com/hyperhype/hyperscript), rather than JSX, to describe UI.
+These functions return DOM elements, but we could create equivalent hyperscript functions that return some intermediate representation.

 ```js
 export function Counter() {